The Case for Mars: Viability

 In the third and tenth chapters, The Case for Mars addresses the politics and costs of the ideas described.
 The authors argue that the colonization of Mars is a logical extension of the settlement of North America.
 They envision a frontier society, providing opportunities for innovation and social experimentation.

 Zubrin suggests three models to provide the will and capital to drive Mars exploration forward: the J.F.K. model, in which a far-sighted U.S. leader provides the funding and mobilizes national public opinion around the idea; the Sagan model, in which international co-operation is the driving force; and the Gingrich approach, which emphasizes incentives and even prizes for private sector actors who take on research and development tasks.
 In keeping with the third idea, Zubrin describes twelve challenges that address various aspects of the exploration program.
 A monetary prize – from five hundred million to twenty billion dollars – is offered to companies who successfully complete the challenges.

 The prize-based approach to hardware development has emerged within the private aeronautics community, though not yet on the scale envisioned by Zubrin.
 Ventures such as the Ansari X-Prize and Robert Bigelow's America's Space Prize seek low-cost spaceflight development through private enterprise, and crucially, for the attainment of very specific predetermined goals in order to win the prizes.

-The underlying political and economic problems of raising sufficient capital for terraforming using halocarbon emissions is critiqued by John Hickman.
+The underlying political and economic problems of raising sufficient capital for terraforming using halocarbon emissions has been critiqued by John Hickman.

 Translations

+In 1997, a Polish translation of the book was published under the title Czas Marsa: dlaczego i w jaki sposób musimy skolonizować Czerwoną Planetę (The age of Mars: why and how must we colonize the Red Planet) (ISBN 8371800371).

 In 2017, a Russian translation of the book was published under the title of Курс на Марс (On Course for Mars) (ISBN 978-5-699-75295-9).